 Dr Jane Poggio has recommenced practice at Hinchinbrook Health Care part-time.
 She has a special interest in women’s and children’s health.

 Dr John Alcorn completed Medical & Physiotherapy education at James Cook University and has since been working around Bundaberg as part of his training to become a rural generalist.
 He enjoys the variety that Ingham has to offer.
-John’s special interests include: general surgery, skin cancer and musculoskeletal conditions.
+John’s special interests include: general surgery, paediatrics, skin cancer and musculoskeletal conditions.